Print Types used by Arctic Light

 Floating Mount example

 When selecting your print options online, you will see a “Lumachrome Museum Plus.”
-This is the Acrylic print, which we have available only online or at the gallery.
+This is our highest-end print, which we have available only online or at the gallery.
 It is not available at fairs or shows.
-We utilize Nevada Art Printers in Las Vegas for our acrylic prints.
+We utilize Nevada Art Printers in Las Vegas for these prints.

 The Museum Mount Plus includes a 3mm Comatex Backing behind the 1/8 inch acrylic face, plus a 3/4 inch composite rear floating frame for stability and ease of hanging.